A focus on long-term performance

 Keep in mind the way you spend money at the beginning of your retirement is likely to be very different from how you spend it later on.
 Initially, you might want to use more of your money on travelling or sporting pursuits – but in late-retirement you’re likely to need to spend more on medical and health-related expenses.

 Use our Budget Planner Calculator to help take control of your finances.
-If you need help, a financial adviser from QInvest can provide professional guidance to help you achieve what's important to you.3
+If you need help, a financial adviser can provide professional guidance to help you achieve what's important to you.

 How you access your superannuation once you have reached your preservation age and retired can also have an impact on how long your super will last.
-Here are your options:
+Here are your options with QSuper:

 1. Before consolidating, you should check what fees your other super fund charges and if you will lose any benefits such as insurance or pension options.